arunisrael/postal/README.md

 HOW TO RUN
 --------------

-Set up these environment variables
+Set up these environment variables using your own API keys + sandbox mail accounts
 ```
 MAILGUN_API_USER
 MAILGUN_API_KEY